 - 1. Operate the thermostat knob and check that the burner and 'Burner on' neon, light and extinguish in response. - 2.
 The correct operation of ANY programmer and all other system controls should be proved.
 Operate each control separately and check that the main burner or circulating pump, as the case may be, responds. - 3.
 Water circulation system:

 Note.
-Fernox Superfloc flushing solution should be used during the flushing procedure - refer to Frame 9.
+Fernox Superfloc, or Sentinel X300 (new systems) or X400 (existing systems) flushing solutions should be used during the flushing procedure - refer to Frame 9.